rohanmaniwade/simpleThesis-typst/simple-thesis/04_theoretical_background.typ

   - Determine statistical descriptors such as the mean, standard deviation, and variation coefficient for each frequency band.
   - Combine the results - for shocks, by enveloping all SRS curves anf for vibrations, by summing FDS curves and enveloping ERS curves.
   - The result of this stage is one representative set of spectra per situation - an SRS, an ERS, and an FDS.
-+ Establishment of the test program -- From the composite FDS of the life profile, generate a test spectrum that reproduces the same cumulative fatigue damage in a shorter, laboratory-controlled time.
++ Establishment of the test programme -- From the composite FDS of the life profile, generate a test spectrum that reproduces the same cumulative fatigue damage in a shorter, laboratory-controlled time.
 Apply test factors that account for sample size, confidence level, and the probability of failure.

 This procedure ensures that the resulting test is representative, traceable, efficiently accelerated and severe enough to reproduce service damage without introducing unrealistic loads.